hkalyane/-log-analysis-gamma/README.md

 ![default_usage](./image/default_usage.gif)

-For basic users, log analysis can be performed directly in the `FILTERS+` tab without needing to access the `Log Analysis Beta` menu.
+For basic users, log analysis can be performed directly in the `FILTERS+` tab without needing to access the `Log Analysis Gamma` menu.
 The `FILTERS+` tab, a **NONAME** project is automatically created and used.
 When saving filters, the project will be saved, and a message confirming the save will appear in the status bar.
 The tab will display all the necessary filter groups, where users can activate filters or control highlights to focus on log analysis using Focus Mode.

 The left editor holds the original document, and all the lines that matches any of the filters have been highlighted.
 The right editor holds the focus mode of the left document, and notice that the lines which don't match any of the filters' regex are gone.
 The focus mode is implemented as a virtual document (read-only), and the original document is not modified.